IronDeviceAudio/Linux_Driver_SMA1305/README.md

 REV039: Fixed an issue where Force Mute was release in scenarios.

 REV040: Change the setting about brown out protection on 4.5W mode.

+REV041: Change the PLL setting to remove the high frequency noise.